johannes-hoetter/SP500-Stock-Price-Prediction/README.md

 ---

 ### 1. Project Motivation
-In the last project, we (the upcoming Data Scientists ;) ) were allowed to follow a topic we find interesting ourselves.
+In the last project, we were allowed to follow a topic we find interesting ourselves.
 As I'm interested in financial topics, I thought it would be interesting to develop a little prototype for a Stock Price Prediction.
 The motivation was not to build a perfectly fine Stock Price Predictor which will make me